Skip to main content

 However, this area of the law has been subject to legal challenges and changes, leading to a period of uncertainty about specific incentive limits.
 Despite this, the underlying principle remains firm ∞ an incentive transforms into a penalty when it places an undue financial burden on those who opt out.

-An employee with a complex endocrine condition like an autoimmune thyroid disorder, for example, might rightly choose not to share detailed with their employer.
+An employee with a complex endocrine condition like an autoimmune thyroid disorder, for example, might rightly choose not to share detailed medical information with their employer.
 The ADA ensures this decision does not come with an exorbitant financial consequence.

 Reasonable Accommodations in Wellness Programs

-A crucial and often overlooked requirement is that employers must provide to enable employees with disabilities to participate and earn any available incentives.
+A crucial and often overlooked requirement is that employers must provide reasonable accommodations to enable employees with disabilities to participate and earn any available incentives.
 This is a direct extension of the ADA’s core mandate.
 For example, an employee with Type 1 diabetes might need an alternative way to earn an incentive tied to a biometric outcome they cannot achieve.

 Someone with a physical disability might require an alternative to a physically demanding activity.
 The employer has an affirmative duty to provide an equally accessible path to the reward for individuals whose medical conditions affect their ability to participate in the standard program.